Mshishegar/Ika.motto.crdh-gdi8h3j/Ika.Motto.Workflows.md

 * The TX ID file was called by the general manager of the blockchain.
 * The number of TX IDs corresponding to 9806 Bitcoins was called
 * Tx IDs are being reviewed by the General Manager
+* ISA Bitcoin license is required.
-* ISA Bitcoin license is required
+* ISA Bitcoin license is activated.

 #
 #